"Black Don't Crack" But I Wish I Looked Older

 ”

 Looking young has its difficulties when trying to find a significant other.
 Just recently, I got chatting with a guy at an event.
-All went well until I realised he was twenty-five.
-When I revealed that I am in fact twenty-nine years old he responded, “I like them old.”
+All went well until I realized he was 25.
+When I revealed that I am in fact 29 years old he responded, “I like them old.”
 Thanks!
 This has been a common occurrence in the past few months.

 Dating someone a few years younger than me isn’t the be-all and end-all.
 It’s the fact that I’ve been approached more by men who are in their mid-twenties than by men in my age bracket or older.
 Do I look so young that it’s deterring men my age from speaking to me?